A Survey of Stance Detection on Social Media: New Directions and Perspectives: Stance Detection Tasks

-\textbf{User-level Stance Detection Task.} The user-level stance detection task involves predicting a user's stance towards a given topic.
-In this context, various user attributes can be integrated with the text of their posts to enhance the predictive model~\cite{aldayel2021stance, lynn-etal-2019-tweet}.
-Notably, most studies in this area have adopted a binary classification approach, categorizing users' stances into two polarized classes: support and against~\cite{darwish2017improved}.
+\textbf{User-level Stance Detection.} The user-level stance detection task involves predicting a user's stance towards a given topic.
+In this context, various user attributes can be integrated with the text of their posts to enhance the predictive model (Aldayel \& Magdy, 2019a; Lynn et al., 2019).
+Notably, most studies in this area have adopted a binary classification approach, categorizing users' stances into two polarized classes: support and against (Darwish et al., 2017a; Darwish et al., 2020; Magdy et al., 2016).
 This simplification is often justified by the assumption that users will exhibit a clear stance, even if their posts appear neutral.